School of Aeronautics and Astronautics at Purdue University

 The field of aeronautical and astronautical engineering includes the challenging problems encountered in the design and operation of many types of aircraft, missiles, and space vehicles and puts a constant demand on research and development groups for an even better understanding of basic physical phenomena.

-During the first 60 years of its existence, the School of Aeronautics and Astronautics awarded 5,824 BS degrees, 1,439 MS degrees and 474 PhD degrees.
+During the first 60 years of its existence, the School of Aeronautics and Astronautics awarded 5,824 bachelor's degrees, 1,439 master's degrees and 474 doctoral degrees.
 The graduates have made significant contributions to the aerospace field and have held positions of high responsibility in government and private industry.

 The future holds many interesting challenges.
 The record shows that our graduates have demonstrated their ability to provide technical leadership in a variety of successfully completed projects.
 A degree from Purdue University in the School of Aeronautics and Astronautics promises to prepare our future graduates for the 21st century in the aerospace field.